 The parental right to receive information pertaining to the "educational record" of their child should continue to be administered under the Education (Pupil Information) (England) Regulations 2000.
-Whenever a request for personal data is received and is not covered by these regulations, the request will be administered in accordance with the relevant section of the Trust's FolA operating procedures.
+Whenever a request for personal data is received and is not covered by these regulations, the request will be administered in accordance with the relevant section of the The Trust's Freedom of Information Act operating procedures.

-Whenever a request is made under the DPA for personal data, the Trust will provide the applicant with the relevant information contained within files relating to that individual that is accessible under both the DPA and FoIA, subject to any exemptions.
+Whenever a request is made under the DPA for personal data, the Trust will provide the applicant with the relevant information contained within files relating to that individual that is accessible under both the DPA and Freedom of Information Act, subject to any exemptions.